standardconnect/xls-37d/proposal/DRAFT.md

 ### Format

 CTIMs are composed of 16 hex nibbles, and begin with a `C`.
-The identifier is divided into three fields, enclosed in backets [ ] for readability purposes only.
+The identifier is divided into three fields, enclosed in backets [ ] below, for readability purposes only.

 ```
 C [ XXXXXXX ] [ YYYY ] [ ZZZZ ]